EphraimOAgyeman/Data-Analysis-Complete-Tutorials/#2 Data Wrangling/ReadMe.md

 I believe the introduction was made clear, we are about to look into the steps of analysing data.
 > Please understand that this process does not apply to just python, but to any data analysis platform, ie Power Bi and Tableau

+The session will be continued God willing tomorrow. 👋